uclcrypto/spook-masked-hardware/README.md

 + `4'b0100` *(LDKEY)*: to load a fresh key.
 + `4'b1010` *(LD_SEED)*: to load a fresh seed into a PRNG.

-Each instruction ending is acknowledged using a status command.
-On the one hand, an instruction proceeding as expected results in with a success status.
-On the other hand, when an error occurs (e.g, the core is receiving data that he was not expecting), the instruction under process results unexpectedly with a failure status.
+Each instruction ending is acknowledged using a status command from the core.
+On one hand, an instruction proceeding as expected results in a success status.
+On the other hand, when an error occurs (e.g, the core is receiving data that he was not expecting), the instruction under process results in a failure status.
 Status command are structured similarly to instruction, except that the `opcode` is only taking the following values: